-Creating A Planner In Microsoft Project
+[Quick Guide] Creating A Calendar In Microsoft Project

-In the dynamic realm of project management, meticulous planning and effective organisation are the cornerstones of success.
+Planning and effective organisation are the cornerstones of success.

 Calendars – Step-By-Step Guide